hgaiser/workspace-buttons/README.md

 These are the General Settings on the Settings page.

 ![Workspace Buttons - General Settings](./screenshots/settings-general.png?raw=true)

-**Note:** For the "Disable the workspace switcher popup" setting, as noted, the disabling of the workspace switcher popup will not work if another workspace switcher popup extension is installed, regardless of whether it's enabled or not (avoid installing another extension that does workspace switcher stuff with this setting enabled).
-This includes things that modify the workspace switcher or override it in some way.

 This is the Workspace Label Format settings page which is used to change the settings for how the workspace labels appear.
 The format settings are somewhat more extensive and allow a greater degree of customization.